ikiliagwuuso/SQLite/README.md

 # SQLite

-## SQLite is a software library that provides a relational database management system.
+SQLite is a software library that provides a relational database management system.
 The lite in SQLite means lightweight in terms of setup, database administration, and required resources.

-## SQLite has the following noticeable features: self-contained, serverless, zero-configuration, transactional.
+SQLite has the following noticeable features: self-contained, serverless, zero-configuration, transactional.

+This repository contains a Kaggle Car Prediction